adityagilra/BeliefStateRL/README.md

 # BeliefStateRL

-This is the code and experimental data to simulate and fit the Basic RL and Belief State RL models from the [bioRxiv preprint Cole et al. 2022](https://doi.org/10.1101/2022.11.27.518096).
+This is the code and experimental data to simulate and fit the Basic RL and Belief State RL models from version 2 of the [bioRxiv preprint Cole, et al., Prediction-error signals in anterior cingulate cortex drive task-switching, 2022](https://www.biorxiv.org/content/10.1101/2022.11.27.518096v2).

 ## Prerequisites
 These simulations were run on linux within a conda environment whose exported list of dependencies is in environment.yml (also a pip export in requirements.txt).